 The services provided by agricultural research institute libraries in Nigeria (ARILN) and the monetary allocation to the agricultural research institute libraries in Nigeria can no longer meet their demand.
 The Libraries are generally mandated to serve as sources of information to support teaching and research objectives of members of their immediate communities.
 This implies that agricultural research institute libraries in Nigeria need to be up-to- date and well organized for smooth and accelerated retrieval of information by scientists and other users.
-Uganneya, Ape and Ugbagir (2013) observed that the agricultural sector had not been doing well in the recent past and this was partly attributed to the inability of the libraries to provide resources and effective services to researchers in the agricultural research institutes in Nigeria have adapted readily to the widespread availability of digital content, accessible directly from their desktops because their respective libraries can no longer meet their demand (Cullen and Calvert, 2000).
-Ezeala (2009) supported this observation and opined that:
+Uganneya, Ape and Ugbagir (2013) observed that the agricultural sector had not been doing well in the recent past and this was partly attributed to the inability of the libraries to provide resources and effective services to researchers and other stakeholders in agricultural institution.
+This is a problem because today, most researchers in the agricultural research institutes in Nigeria have adapted readily to the widespread availability of digital content, accessible directly from their desktops because their respective libraries can no longer meet their demand (Cullen and Calvert, 2010).
+Ezeala (2019) supported this observation and opined that: